-Autoimmune disease can be either organ-specific illnesses (eg, thyroid disease, type 1 diabetes mellitus, and myasthenia gravis (MG)) or systemic illnesses (eg, rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE)).
+Autoimmune disease can be either organ-specific illnesses (eg, thyroid disease, type 1 diabetes mellitus, myasthenia gravis) or systemic illnesses (eg, rheumatoid arthritis (RA), systemic lupus erythematosus (SLE)).
 The cause of autoimmune damage may be mainly due to either autoantibodies or autoimmune T lymphocytes.
 Nearly all autoimmune diseases are associated with circulating autoantibodies, which may also be found associated with non-related illnesses and in healthy individuals.

 The immune system is able to identify cellular factors that initiate tumour formation by making autoantibodies to tumour-associated antigens - eg, novel autoantibodies have been detected during the transition period to hepatocellular carcinoma In a patient with liver cirrhosis.